janephp/janephp/documentation/OpenAPI/usage.rst

 Furthermore, it generates:

- * Resources files in the ``Resource`` namespace which are a subset of the API endpoints (depends on the tags of the endpoint)
+ * Endpoints files in the ``Endpoint`` namespace, each API Endpoint will generate a class containing all the logic to go from Object to Request, and from Response to Object
  * Client file in the root namespace containing all API endpoints
  * ClientAsync file in the root namespace containing all API endpoints with an Async API. (only present if using the ``'async' => true`` option)